A SHORT HISTORY OF MOROCCO

 In 1996 Morocco was given a new constitution and in 1999 Mohammed VI became king.
 Today Morocco is a fast developing country.
 The main industries are tourism and textiles.

 In July 2011 voters in Morocco approved a new constitution for the country.
-Today the population of Morocco is 32 million.
+In 2020 the population of Morocco was 36 million.

 A brief history of Tunisia